U.S. Army Cyber Center of Excellence holds discussion at Augusta TechNet conference

 Panelists remember what Fort Gordon was like before the cyber center.

-“25 years ago, starting out here in sleepy Fort Gordon as a signal soldier.
-I’ve come back over the years for interactive and I’ve seen it really grow from what it was, into this vibrant soon-to-be Fort Eisenhower that we have now,” said Chief Warrant Officer 5 Paul Sankey, the CCoE Command Chief Warrant Officer.
+“25 years ago, starting out here in sleepy Fort Gordon as a signal soldier, I’ve come back over the years for iterative training, and I’ve seen it really grow from what it was, into this vibrant soon-to-be Fort Eisenhower that we have now,” said Chief Warrant Officer 5 Paul Sankey, the CCoE Command Chief Warrant Officer.

 Chief Warrant Officer Sankey said the main goal of all projects within the center is national security.